wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/500-record-by-harders.md

 ---
+doc_date: '1975-01-03'
+doc_num: 500
+doc_order: 500
+naa_refs:
+- naa_barcode: 9042754
+  naa_control_symbol: SR1974/3013
+  naa_series: A5034
+  reference: '[NAA: A5034, SR 1974/3013]'
-title: "500 RECORD BY HARDERS"
+title: RECORD BY HARDERS
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10367
 vol_id: 27
-doc_date: 1975-01-03
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 500 RECORD BY HARDERS

-NAA: A5034, SR 1974/3013

 Attorney-General’s Department, Canberra, 3 January 1975

 Confidential

  **The Prime Minister’s Discussions in London Concerning Constitutional Matters, 20 and 24 December 1974**

-The Prime Minister had discussions with the United Kingdom Prime Minister, the Secretary of State for Foreign and Commonwealth Affairs and the United Kingdom Attorney-General on 20 December 1974.1 On 24 December the Prime Minister had a further discussion with the Lord Chancellor.
+The Prime Minister had discussions with the United Kingdom Prime Minister, the Secretary of State for Foreign and Commonwealth Affairs and the United Kingdom Attorney-General on 20 December 1974.[1](#f1) On 24 December the Prime Minister had a further discussion with the Lord Chancellor.

 2\.
 This present note is not a summary record of all that was said in the course of the discussions.
 It concentrates rather on the principal matters emerging from the discussions and on the Prime Minister’s intended future courses of action as mentioned by him following the discussions.
 The note also mentions various points that require attention before Parliament meets on 11 February.